KazaiMazai/SwiftletModel/README.md

 - We may want to `delete(...)` related entities recursively to implement a cascade deletion.
 - We can nullify relations with a `detach(...)` method

-The method is throwing to allow to perfom some additional checks before deletion and throw an error if something has gone wrong.
+The method is also throwing to be able to perfom some additional checks before deletion and throw an error if something has gone wrong.